CXX-Qt - Safe interop between Rust and Qt

 Similar to CXX, CXX-Qt allows you to expose Rust structs as a new type to C++.
 However, CXX-Qt expands this feature to allow you to create a new QObject subclass that is backed by a Rust struct.
 In comparison to a normal opaque CXX class, the mapping between the QObject subclass and the Rust struct is not 1:1!

-The QObject subclass it its own type in Rust, as well as in C++.
+The QObject subclass is its own type in Rust, as well as in C++.
 When such a QObject is instantiated, it will always also construct an instance of the Rust struct.
 The QObject can then refer to the underlying Rust struct for property access.
 Any behavior of this QObject subclass will also be defined in Rust, e.g. using the #[qinvokable] attribute.
 The Rust implementation also has access to the underlying Rust struct to modify any Rust data.
 In comparison to most CXX types, the outer QObject class and the inner Rust struct will remain two distinct types!

-But enough theory for now, lets jump in and write our first CXX-Qt module.
+But enough theory for now, let's jump in and write our first CXX-Qt module.

 Our first CXX-Qt module

-$ cargo new cxx-qt-tutorial
+$ cargo new qml_minimal

-$ cd cxx-qt-tutorial
+$ cd qml_minimal

 If you want to skip building with Cargo and try building with CMake directly you can add the --lib option here.
 That will make it easier to create a static library in Rust and use CMake to link this into a C++ executable.
 We'll discuss details of this later, when we integrate our Rust project with CMake